Skip to content

 Overview

 You can write custom checks in Rego.
-Once you finish writing custom checks, you can pass the policy files or the directory where those policies are stored with --policy option.
+Once you finish writing custom checks, you can pass the check files or the directory where those checks are stored with --config-check` option.

 As for --namespaces option, the detail is described as below.